ying-teaching/python-book/Ch05-functions/main-and-scope.md

 ## 2 Variable Scope

 Every Python varaible has a scope -- it is only visible in the region it is defined.
+Python has three scopes:

+- Built-in scope: Python has some built-in names such as `int()`, `str()`, `list()` etc.
+- Local scope: variables in a function.
+There are many local scopes because there are many functions.
+- Global scope: variable outside any function.

+Python use a dictionary for each scope.
+Such a dictionary is called a **namespace** but it is an implementation detail that you can learn more in the future.

 ### 2.1 Local Variable